cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Match winner (n.):** A breed that had a startling near-extinction event in the year 2015.
 Only the strongest survived.~Billfred

+**Mating (v.):** A term used to describe a relationship I will add between the frontal flat planar surface of my palm with your curved facial face when you make this joke for the hundredth time while I'm stuck in the vortex with you.
+See Vortex.~Newo

 **mDNS (n.) :** The reason it takes you minutes to connect to your 2015 bot but only seconds to connect to your 2014 bot.~Christopher149

 **Mecanum wheel (n.):** A wheel for going in every direction if your programmers had just one more week with the drivetrain.~Billfred